-Usually numerous in numbers, the dietary protein benefits are really worthwhile.
+Usually numerous in numbers, the dietary protein benefits are really great.
 Some chief benefits are as below.

 - Higher overall protein intake results in higher muscle mass and vice versa.
-Both animal and plant proteins are vital in this context.
-The heavy size and strength of quadriceps, the front muscles of the thigh, are because of heavy intake of proteins.
+Both animal and plant proteins are vital here.
+The heavy size and strength of the front muscles of the thigh are because of heavy intake of proteins.

 - All proteins, no matter what the source is, are there to ensure bone density, muscle mass and strength.
 No other nutrient does all this at a time to maintain bones and muscles health.

 - The positive nitrogen balance inside your body gets secured by the sufficient amount of dietary proteins.
-With this fine nitrogen balance, your anabolism works properly and efficiently.
+With this fine nitrogen balance, your system works properly.